supercam19/SMAPI-Profile-Manager/changlelog.md

  - Massively reorganized the code to make it easier to work with
  - Colour improvements to the profile editor

+### Fixes
+ - Fixed alignment issues in the profile editor

 ## QOL Update [v1.2.3] (Jan 26, 2022)
 An update with a lot of small quality of life changes and fixes.
 The goal is to make the program work as you'd think it would.